charlie-peregrine/pslf-psse-disambiguator/README.md

 # PSLF PSSE Disambiguator (PPD)
 A utility program for running PSLF and PSSE easily on the same computer.
-The purpose of the program is to allow left clicking to start a .sav file in the windows file explorer to automatically determine which model validation program that the file should be opened in.
+The purpose of the program is to allow left clicking to start a .sav file in the windows file explorer to automatically determine which power flow simulation program that the file should be opened in.

 ## Installation